 “I have a partner with a complementary skill set, someone who helps test, position, and make the work stronger.
 It’s 1 + 1 = 3.”

 This is the standard we should be setting.
 And it’s the shift I believe our industry urgently needs to make.
 Because when account leadership is underdeveloped?
-Others feel it too—just in a very different way:
+Others feel it too – but in a very different way:

 “When I work with a not-so-great account person, I feel like I have another client in the room… and not a good one.”